Real news. Real stories. Real voices.

 “We have a high rate of children and teens who have experienced childhood trauma,” Freeman said.
 “The individual impact for any given child or family is so important because services for children are not readily available in Nevada.
 So we are decreasing some major barriers to access.”

-Suicide is so common in Nevada, just about everyone in the state knows of or has heard of someone who has taken their own life.
-And the impact for survivors, for family and friends, can last a lifetime.
+Suicide is so common in Nevada, just about everyone in the state knows of or has heard of someone who has taken their life.
+The impact for survivors, for family and friends, can last a lifetime.

 Steven Spann knew a woman who, unknown to him, suffered from depression and died by suicide.
 As an artist, he has worked with others to do what he can to combat mental health issues.